lepiaf/sapient-bundle/src/Resources/doc/configuration.rst

                 key: 'G3zo5Zub2o-eyp-g3GYb9JXEzdtIqmFdDOvU5PV6hBk='
                 host: 'api-alice'

-As mentioned in introduction of this part, API Alice will encrypt response.
-Client Bob use guzzle and Sapient bundle has a middlware to decrypt response.
+As mentioned in introduction of this part, API Alice will seal response.
+Client Bob use guzzle and Sapient bundle has a middlware to unseal response.
 Enable it.

 .. code-block:: yaml